-For a sport that boasts some of the highest participation levels around the world, swimming’s attempt to claim their part of the sporting market has been pretty abysmal.
+For a sport that boasts some of the highest participation levels around the world, swimming’s attempt to claim their part of the sporting market has been abysmal.

-The arrival of the International Swimming League has been long overdue, and its success could earn the sport the annual recognition it deserves.
+The arrival of the International Swimming League (ISL) has been long overdue, and its success could earn the sport the annual recognition it deserves.

 The biggest change that ISL has brought to swimming is the idea that swimming need not be an individual sport.

 David Beckham may have brought some new fans to United, but you can be sure they didn’t jump ship to LA Galaxy when he ventured across the pond.

 “Most people will buy into a team because it has a group of athletes they like, but hopefully they’ll continue to follow through even after those athletes have moved on,” added Campbell ahead of the London meet in November.

 “I’m happy that a lot of swimmers have to swim a lot of races now.
 I think swimming is going to be much faster than it has ever been.
-When they see that they can [compete in more races], their fitness will be higher, and they are going to push swimming to a higher level” said Hosszu.
+When they see that they can [compete in more races], their fitness will be higher, and they are going to push swimming to a higher level” said Hosszú.

 The league has come into a sport which had become too comfortable with the way things were and providing exactly what the sport needs: more swimming.